-If you wish to follow this route you must initially apply for BSc (Hons) Biomedical Science and successfully complete the first year.
+To follow this route you must initially apply for BSc (Hons) Biomedical Science using the above UCAS details and successfully complete the first year.
 Cohort size is dependent on placement capacity.
-Admission to the programme will depend on a successful interview to transfer to the second year of Healthcare Sciences and you will then start your first clinical placement.
+Admission to the programme will depend on a successful interview.
 Completion of subsequent modules and final year placement will lead to the award of the degree title BSc (Hons) Healthcare Science.

 For detailed information about studying this course at UCLan, please see the course handbook for your year of entry:

 For information on possible changes to course information, see our Essential and Important Course Information.

 *Tuition Fees are per year unless otherwise stated.

 For 2019/20 fees please refer to our fees page.

 You can find regulations and policies relating to student life at The University of Central Lancashire on our Student Contract page.

 For changes to 2017 UCAS tariff entry requirements please see our Essential and Important Course Information.
 UCLan requires all undergraduate applicants to have a minimum attainment of five GCSEs at grade C and above, or equivalent, (including Maths and English).
 In 2017 and beyond we will view the new Grade 4 as being equivalent to a C grade and will therefore require students to achieve GCSE Grade 4 or above.
 However, if the subject is relevant to our degree programme and requires a higher GCSE grade (e.g. GCSE B grade), and/or includes a Professional body that governs the entry requirements, Grade 5 or above may be required.